aabiddanda/aabiddanda.github.io/_posts/2021-10-30-online-awk.md

 }
 {% endhighlight %}

 ##  Median Algorithm

-This is a fairly simple algorithm that will come very close to the median (it won't do the averaging though)
+This is a fairly simple algorithm that will come very close to the median (it won't do the averaging though to break intermediate values):

 {% highlight bash %}
 function median(){